 Very cheap highway capable short range electric cars are a huge potential market, either as the primary car for the environmentally minded with long range travel done by train, or as a second car for a quick dash to the shops or to collect the kids.
 Such a car would be about half the price of a cheap petrol car, it would run on the virtually free solar power from the roof of the house and it would also have very low maintenance costs.
 Basically like making one of those little cheap electric city cars (NEV) highway capable with a cheap, small and super efficient transmission.
 But until now such a car has been technically impossible.

 The battery is the most expensive part of an electric car, so cost cuttings would logically start with the battery.
-However, Elon Musk choose Tesla's niche market very carefully, high-end electric cars are in an absolute sweat spot of what is technically possible.
+However, Elon Musk chose Tesla's niche market very carefully, high-end electric cars are in an absolute sweet spot of what is technically possible.